Marian Neacșu

-Marian Neacșu (born May 27, 1964, in Coșereni, Ialomița County, Socialist Republic of Romania) is a Romanian politician, deputy in the Romanian Parliament in the 2008–2012 and 2012–2016 legislatures elected on behalf of the Social Democratic Party (PSD), Ialomița branch.
+Marian Neacșu (born 27 May 1964) is a Romanian politician who was deputy in the Romanian Parliament in the 2008–2012 and 2012–2016 legislatures elected on behalf of the Social Democratic Party (PSD), Ialomița constituency.
+Between 7 December 2021 and 15 June 2023 he was the Secretary-General of the Ciucă Cabinet.
+On 15 June 2023 he became Deputy Prime Minister in the Ciolacu Cabinet.

 Criminal conviction

 Neacșu was definitively sentenced to six months in prison with suspension for committing the crime of conflict of interest, in 2016.
 He illegally hired his daughter at his parliamentary office.
 This fact was brought back to public attention in November 2021, when he was proposed and subsequently appointed as Secretary General of the Government.
 On this occasion, Curentul claimed that in 2012 he facilitated the appointment of his wife in the position of general manager of the insurer PAID Romania, although he did not meet all the necessary conditions for this position.